LJ Ross is an internationally bestselling author, whose books have sold over 8 million copies worldwide.

 Her debut, Holy Island, was released in 2015 and became an instant, international bestseller.
 Since then, more than twenty of her novels have gone on to take the coveted #1 spot, some even before general release and whilst only available to ‘pre-order’.
 The Bookseller magazine has reported on Louise having topped the ‘Most Read’ and ‘Most Sold’ fiction charts, and she has garnered an army of loyal fans who love her atmospheric and addictive storytelling.

-Her eleventh novel, The Infirmary, is a prequel story and is also available as a major Audible Originals audio-drama starring Tom Bateman, Kevin Whately, Bertie Carvel, Hermione Norris and Alun Armstrong.
+Her eleventh novel, ‘The Infirmary’, is a prequel story to the DCI Ryan series and is available as a major Audible Originals audio-drama starring Tom Bateman, Kevin Whately, Bertie Carvel, Hermione Norris and Alun Armstrong.

 Louise was born in Northumberland, England.
 She studied undergraduate and postgraduate Law at King’s College, University of London and then abroad in Paris and Florence.
 She spent much of her working life in London, where she was a lawyer for a number of years until taking the decision to change career and pursue her dream to write.
-Now, she writes full time and lives with her husband and son in Northumberland.
-She enjoys reading all manner of books, travelling and spending time with family and friends.
+Now, she writes full time and lives with her husband and son in Northumberland and Edinburgh.
+She enjoys reading all manner of books, painting, travelling and spending time with family and friends.

 To find out more about the many philanthropic ventures Louise has founded and sponsored through her publishing imprint, Dark Skies Publishing, please visit ‘Philanthropy’.